 The capital structure represents the way in which a company utilizes the amount of its finance and assets for the effectiveness of the business.
 The capital structure shows the mode from which the amount of corporate capital is subscribed.

 Money is borrowed by the business to meet financial needs.
 There are generally two types of debt financing.

 - Short term financing

 It represents the amount of capital that the business utilized for planning processes such as used capital for long term investment in form of purchasing long term assets and short term investments.

 The duration of time required to recover the cost of investments.

 Payback period =Cost of project/Annual cost inflow

 Return on new invested capital:-

-The calculation used by the firm investors and all those parties which are related with the formation of the capital.
-They all received high rate of return on capital and on the investments.
+The calculation used by the firm investors and all those parties which are related to the formation of the capital.
+They all received a high rate of return on capital and on investments.